LionelDraghi/bbt/docs/UG.md

 If you want to start with a brand new one whatever is the situation, use :
 ``Given the new directory `dir1` `` **and** confirm deletion when prompted, or use the `--yes` option.

+> [!WARNING]
-Fixme: as of 0.0.5, bbt is not able to simulate interactive behavior, and so there is no test of this behavior implemented yet.
+> Fixme: as of 0.0.6, bbt is not able to simulate interactive behavior, and so this behavior is only partially tested.
-If there is no test, don't trust the doc :-)
+> And if there is no test, don't trust the doc :-)

 ## Tips

 ### Understanding what bbt doesn't understand

-Error messages provided by the lexer are not bullet proof (and it is likely that no special effort will be put on improving error messages in the future...).
+Error and warning messages provided by the lexer are not bullet proof.

 For example, if you forget backticks on dir1 in :
 ``- Given the directory dir1 ``